Italian dog names perhaps make for the most fun and enjoyable titles that you can adorn over your pets.

 The name pays tribute to both the city of Venice and Venetia, so if you’re looking for Italian dog names that honor places in Italy, this title will accomplish that desire.

 We all know what this word means: amore is Italian for love, a universal concept known to all.

 And a dog is perhaps the most loving being on earth that we can think of, which makes this the perfect Italian dog name.

-A female Italian dog name that literally describes the color white.
+A female Italian dog name that describes the color white.

-Obviously, you should give this name to a girl dog that that sports white fur.
+Obviously, you should give this name to a girl dog that sports white fur.

 An Italian dog name that also refers to a color.

 Viola means violet, but is also used to describe a flower.
 Your pet is also a delightful creature, much like the flower.

 It will most suit a dog that has a formidable personality and a tolerant temperament.